 Serious injury and wrongful death are all too common within the workplace, and it is an employer’s responsibility to maintain a safe working environment for their employees.
 Workers’ compensation insurance is required by virtually every employer to cover workplace injuries.
 This coverage provides compensation for medical bills and lost wages if you are injured while on the job.

 You might find yourself in a situation where your employer does not compensate for these costs.
 An Orlando workers compensation lawyer at Bogin, Munns & Munns can fight for the benefits you deserve.
-Our Orlando Personal Injury Lawyers have decades of experience fighting and winning for our clients.
-Contact us now for a free case evaluation.

-How Long Do You Have to File a Workers’ Compensation Claim in Florida?
+How Long do You Have to File a Workers’ Compensation Claim in Florida?

 Injured employees generally have two years to file a workers’ compensation claim.
 However, it is important to note that you must complete other tasks within that time or risk jeopardizing your right to benefits.